ArtDorc/BECODE-CSS-pixel-perfect/README.md

 # Welcome

-This page present to you the more complete projects made during my training in BeCode in an anti-chronological order.
+This page presents to you the most complete projects made during my training at BeCode in reverse chronological order.\
-These projects has been made entirely by Arthur Dorchies and using figmas for design ressources.
+These projects were made entirely by Arthur Dorchies and used Figma for design resources.\
-Keep in mind that those project are made as training exercises for specifics technics and only the targeted features are complete.
+Keep in mind that these are training exercises for specific techniques, and only the targeted features are meant to be complete.

 4. <a target="_blank" href="https://artdorc.github.io/BECODE-CSS-pixel-perfect/BeMovie"> API final - BeMovie "netflix-like" </a> - *06.19.2024*